What is Promacta?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Avoid all dairy products or products that contain calcium (including fortified fruit juice) for at least 4 hours before or 2 hours after you take Promacta.
+Avoid foods high in calcium (including calcium-fortified fruit juice and certain fruits or vegetables) for at least 4 hours before or 2 hours after you take Promacta.

 Avoid activities that may increase your risk of bleeding or injury.
 Use extra care to prevent bleeding while shaving or brushing your teeth.

 Promacta side effects

-Get emergency medical help if you have any signs of an allergic reaction to Promacta: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Promacta: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 You could develop a blood clot if your platelet count gets too high while you are using Promacta.
 Call your doctor or get emergency medical help if you have: